laravel/vapor-docs/1.0/resources/queues.md

 ## Queue Memory

-You may use the `queue-memory` option in your environment's `vapor.yml` connfiguration to define the memory that should be available to your queue worker Lambda function:
+You may use the `queue-memory` option in your environment's `vapor.yml` configuration to define the memory that should be available to your queue worker Lambda function:

 ```yaml
 id: 2